runemalm/codius-cli/README.md

 | `/approval`     | Switch approval mode (suggest/auto) |
 | `/sessions`     | List previous sessions |
 | `/history`      | Show session history |

 ---

-## 🧱 What is OpenDDD.NET?

-Codius is built for projects using [**OpenDDD.NET**](https://www.openddd.net) — an open-source framework for building distributed, event-driven systems using **Domain-Driven Design (DDD)** in ASP.NET Core.

-OpenDDD.NET helps you:

-- Organize your code into bounded contexts and building blocks
-- Work with aggregates, repositories, and events
-- Build reliable, scalable applications using DDD best practices

-To learn more, visit [www.openddd.net](https://www.openddd.net).

----